Azerbaijan GP: Lando Norris and Yuki Tsunoda could miss out on Sprint qualifying finale after tyre gamble

 Norris took advantage of the significant upgrades McLaren have brought to Baku to take an impressive seventh, while Tsunoda produced his best performance of the season to take eight for AlphaTauri.

-Those performances came after Autosport had reported earlier on Friday that the FIA had made a late attempt to alter the rules to ensure teams were obliged to keep enough fresh tyres to ensure they have the ability to compete in each part of the Sprint Shootout.
+Those performances came after Autosport had reported earlier on Friday that the FIA had made a late attempt to alter the rules to ensure teams were obliged to keep enough fresh tyres to be able to compete in each part of the Sprint Shootout.

 The sport's governing body needed eight of the 10 teams to agree to alter the regulations, which were only voted through earlier this week, but failed - leaving the loophole open.